Public Enemy fires Flavor Flav after dispute over Bernie Sanders rally

 Spike Lee and Belafonte helped induct the group into the Rock and Roll Hall of Fame in 2013.

-Public Enemy, formed in the 1980s, included members Flavor Flav, Chuck D, DJ Terminator Xand Professor Griff.
-The group is best known for its 1988 song "Fight the Power" which was featured in the Lee's 1989 film "Do the Right Thing."
+Public Enemy, formed in the 1980s, included members Flavor Flav, Chuck D, DJ Terminator X and Professor Griff.
+The group is best known for its 1988 song “Fight the Power” which was featured in Lee’s 1989 film “Do the Right Thing.”

 In 1989 Professor Griff was kicked out of the group after he made anti-Semitic comments, but rejoined in 1998.
 That same year DJ Lord replaced Terminator X.